Architecture

 Stack Overview

 DisplayXR sits between the OpenXR API and vendor-specific display hardware.
 Applications write to the standard OpenXR interface.
 DisplayXR handles session management, compositor orchestration, and extension dispatch.
 Vendor-specific processing — weaving, interlacing, calibration — happens below, in the display processor layer.
-The same runtime ships on Windows, macOS, and Android.
+The same runtime ships on Windows, macOS, and Android, with desktop Linux in Preview.

 Each graphics API gets its own native compositor.
 No cross-API interop or Vulkan intermediary is required.